 There were 4 Student Reps on HTLC: Education Officer; 2 x UG Reps; 1 x PGT Reps.

-The Chair was aware that the Reps had attended a meeting of HPRC earlier in the Semester, but had concerns over their role and their ability to reflect student views.
+The Chair was aware that the Reps had attended a meeting of HPRC earlier in the Semester, but they had concerns over their role and their ability to reflect student views.

 The Education Officer told HTLC that the Student Reps thought they should be able to raise any issues of concern at meetings where they were representatives.